The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 • the institutional environment, such as the legal basis supporting the collection of the statistics, the quality assurance mechanisms in place and the policy uses of the underlying statistics;

-• the robustness of the statistical / compilation process; analysing whether the important parts of the statistics are supported by comprehensive collection of raw data or by sound estimation statistical methods supplemented when necessary by expert judgement; and
+• the robustness of the statistical / compilation process; analysing whether the important parts of the statistics are supported by comprehensive collection of raw data or by sound estimation methods supplemented when necessary by expert judgement; and

 • the quality of the statistical output; focusing on the accuracy and the comparability of the underlying statistical output across countries and across time.
-Accuracy and reliability[24] are relevant because policy makers would need an assessment on whether the reported value portrays the reality by applying the concepts and rules defined in international statistical standards.
+Accuracy and reliability17 are relevant because policy makers would need an assessment on whether the reported value portrays the reality by applying the concepts and rules defined in international statistical standards.
 In particular, reliability needs to be assessed in the sense whether statistics are also consistent over time or if revisions may result in final values of the indicators diverging substantially from the value reported when the policy assessment of imbalances was undertaken.
-Comparability (and coherence)[25] requires judging whether the statistics for all EU Member States abide by the international statistical standards or European regulations and identifying major deviations.
+Comparability (and coherence)18 requires judging whether the statistics for all EU Member States abide by the international statistical standards or European regulations and identifying major deviations.

 Given that many of the MIP indicators are compiled relative to GDP, it is important to assess the quality of GDP statistics to ensure the quality of MIP indicators compiled by relating domain-specific statistics or indicators to GDP.

-As Gross National Income (GNI) under Regulation (EU) No 2019/516 (hereinafter referred to as “GNI Regulation”)[28] is used for administrative purposes, the countries are obliged to give detailed inventories of the sources and methods (GNI Inventories) used to produce GNI aggregates and their components in accordance with ESA 2010 to the Commission.
-GDP and the transaction flows in it form a major part of GNI[29] and are therefore included in the GNI Inventories, thus being a source for assessing GDP quality.
+As Gross National Income (GNI) under Regulation (EU) No 2019/516 (hereinafter referred to as “GNI Regulation”)21 is used for administrative purposes, the countries are obliged to give detailed inventories of the sources and methods (GNI Inventories) used to produce GNI aggregates and their components in accordance with ESA 2010 to the Commission.
+GDP and the transaction flows in it form a major part of GNI22 and are therefore included in the GNI Inventories, thus being a source for assessing GDP quality.
 The verification of GNI Inventories is supplemented by Eurostat information visits to Member States to verify the quality of GNI aggregates and their components and their compliance with ESA 2010.
 National accounts experts from other EU Member States may attend the GNI information visits as observers.
 Eurostat's GNI verification activities are checked annually by the European Court of Auditors.
-The above mentioned administrative and policy uses force both the European Union and the Member States themselves to verify the GDP and GNI calculations.
-Monitoring of country's compliance with the requirements of the ESA 2010 transmission programme has also been enhanced, and further work on improvement of validation procedures is being taken forward with Member States.
+The above-mentioned administrative and policy uses force both the European Union and the Member States themselves to verify the GDP and GNI calculations.

 Provisions for quality reporting and assessment of the ESA 2010 data, including GDP, are established by Art.
 4, Regulation (EU) No 549/2013.
-The adoption of the Commission Implementing Regulation (EU) No 2016/2304 of 19 December 2016[30] enabled the introduction of the first quality reporting exercise by Member States in 2017.
+The adoption of the Commission Implementing Regulation (EU) No 2016/2304 of 19 December 201623 enabled the introduction of the first quality reporting exercise by Member States in 2017.
 The annual quality reporting covers all ESS quality criteria.
-Member States provide annual quality reports to Eurostat by the end of May each year, covering the data transmitted during the previous year.
-Eurostat makes public its own assessment based on the country reports.
-The results of the eighth report were published in December 2024[31] .

 As GDP is the key variable to measure economic development, it is also used in policy decision making at the European Commission, ECB, and for budgetary policy purposes in the Member States.
 Annual GDP and GNI statistics are used in the European Union for various administrative purposes.
 GNI is the largest revenue source for the EU budget.
 In addition, Member States' GDP data are also used for administrative purposes in the Excessive Deficit Procedure (EDP) as general government debt and deficit are proportioned to GDP in the EDP criteria.
 Furthermore, regional GDP per capita is used in the decisions for the funding from the European Union Structural Funds to the regions of the Member States.